microsoft/CCF/sphinx/source/developers/logging_cpp.rst

 - ``Write``: this handler can only be executed on the primary of the consensus network.
 - ``Read``: this handler can be executed on any node of the network.
-- ``MayWrite``: the execution of this handler on a specific node depends on the value of the ``"readonly"`` parameter in the JSON-RPC command.
+- ``MayWrite``: the execution of this handler on a specific node depends on the value of the ``x-ccf-readonly`` header in the HTTP request.

-.. warning:: These handlers currently return JSON-RPC error codes, and all responses are returned in the body of a ``200 OK`` HTTP response.
-In future these handlers will be able to directly set the HTTP return code and payload.

 API Schema
 ~~~~~~~~~~